 A recipient of Oxford’s conducting prize, Matthew has held the Music Directorships of the Oxford University Philharmonia (2016–17), the Oxford University Wind Orchestra (2015–16), and The Choir of Pusey House (2017–18).
 In 2016, he was named the University’s inaugural Conducting Scholar, assistant-conducting the St. Anne’s Camerata.
 Matthew has studied conducting under the Celibidache student, Angel Gil-Ordóñez (PostClassical), Paul Spicer (Finzi Singers), Akiko Fujimoto (Minnesota Orchestra), and with the Haydn scholar, James Armstrong (William & Mary).

-Matthew holds degrees from the College of William & Mary (BA) and the University of Oxford (M.Phil, 2016; D.Phil, 2019).
-He is currently a visiting lecturer in musicology at the Peabody Institute and The Johns Hopkins University, an assistant conductor for the Annapolis Symphony Academy and Georgetown University, as well as cover conductor for the National Orchestral Institute.
+Matthew holds degrees from the College of William & Mary (BA) and the University of Oxford (M.Phil, 2016; D.Phil, 2020).
+He is currently a Visiting Lecturer in Musicology at the Peabody Institute and The Johns Hopkins University, as well as cover conductor for the National Orchestral Institute.
+Recent assistantships include the Georgetown University Symphony Orchestra and the Annapolis Symphony Academy.

 In addition to his work as a conductor, Matthew is also a cellist and a tenor.
 He holds a Lay Clerkship at the Episcopal church of Grace & St. Peter's, Baltimore, and regularly deputizes with the Choirs of Men and Boys, and Men and Girls at Washington National Cathedral.